Conclave voters urged to elect a pope who seeks unity and avoids personal interest

 Young Catholics penned an open letter reminding cardinals that there is no church without young people, women and the laity.
 Conservative Catholic media slipped cardinals copies of a glossy book containing their assessments of contenders.
 Survivors of clergy sexual abuse warned cardinals that they would be held accountable if they failed to find a leader who will crack down on decades of abuse and cover-up.

-Advocates for women’s ordination were sending pink smoke signals over the Vatican to demand that women be allowed to be priests.
+Advocates for women’s ordination were sending pink smoke signals over the Vatican to demand that women be allowed to be priests, so they too can vote in a conclave.

+Lisette Herrera, a 54-year-old tourist from the Dominican Republic, was deeply moved to find herself by chance in Rome as the conclave began.
+She decided Wednesday morning to skip the Spanish Steps and Trevi Fountain and pray instead in St. Peter’s Square.

+“I’m praying to the Holy Spirit for a young pope who would stay with us for a long time,” she said.
+“I don’t believe in conclave politics, I just feel that the Holy Spirit is here and that’s all we need to know.”

 There are any number of challenges facing a new pope and weighing on the cardinals, above all whether to continue and consolidate Francis' progressive legacy on promoting women, LGBTQ+ acceptance, the environment and migrants, or roll it back to try to unify a church that became more polarized during his pontificate.
 The clergy sex abuse scandal hung over the pre-conclave talks.

 — Cardinal Pietro Parolin, 70, is a leading Italian, by nature of his office.
-He was Francis’ secretary of state, the Vatican No. 2, so known to every cardinal.
+He was Francis’ secretary of state, the Vatican No. 2, and known to every cardinal.

 — Filipino Cardinal Luis Tagle, 67, is a top candidate to be history’s first Asian pope.
 He had a similarly high-profile job, heading the Vatican’s evangelization office responsible for the Catholic Church in much of the developing world.